The channel, with the exception of perhaps a few shows, has long abandoned its original concept.

 - Continuing with the football/soccer theme, Benfica TV started out as a channel focusing entirely on SL Benfica, then they started adding football events that were out of hand for SPORT.TV.
 Still focusing on Benfica for at least half the time, when they got the rights to air Premier League matches in 2013, the channel became SPORT.TV's "competitor".
 A second channel (which relays the first one except for Premier League overflow) began broadcasting in October, and while noticing this switch, the channel became BTV in July 2014.

-- For a long time, SIC Radical was a "politically incorrect" channel, focusing on shows aimed largely at a young adult audience.
-Then Pedro Boucherie Mendes came and started to fill the channel with reality shows that don't fit with the channel's original target demographics.
+- For a long time, SIC Radical was a "politically incorrect" channel, focusing on shows aimed largely at a young adult audience (absurd shows, anime, weird films).
+Then Pedro Boucherie Mendes came around 2008 and started to fill the channel (very slowly at first but a few years later at a higher rate) with reality shows that don't fit with the channel's original target demographics.
 Now more than half of the schedule is filled not only with those shows but also Spanish acquisitions that don't fit in with the channel.

 - Mnet started out as a music channel, which included an MTV block at one point.
 In later years, Mnet decided to take an MTV-inspired network decay situation, in which the channel started airing entertainment shows (as long as they involve K-POP stars) and dramas.

 - Tooniverse used to focus more on animation in general, starting out with a mix of Western and Eastern shows, then the channel eventually became dominated by anime series and then they got dramas and variety shows, making it similar to tvN but aimed at kids.